mitmath/1806/summaries.md

 More on nullspace and column space.
 Reviewed the definitions, and the fact that Ax=b is solvable if and only if ("iff") b ∈ C(A).
 Given a particular solution xₚ satisfying Axₚ=b, xₚ+x is *also* a solution for any x ∈ N(A).

 Showed that the **nullspace is preserved by elimination (row) operations**, but that the column space is not.
-So, to find N(A), we can instead do elimination and find N(U)=N(A) for the upper-triangular form U.   For hand calculation, it is useful to go a step further: much like, Gauss–Jordan we take U and eliminate "upwards" in the pivot columns to turn T into I, i.e. to **turn the pivot columns into an identity matrix**.
+So, to find N(A), we can instead do elimination and find N(U)=N(A) for the upper-triangular form U.   For hand calculation, it is useful to go a step further: much like Gauss–Jordan, we take U and eliminate "upwards" in the pivot columns to turn T into I, i.e. to **turn the pivot columns into an identity matrix**.
 This is called the **reduced row echelon form** (abbreviated "rref") R.   Again, N(R)=N(A).

 Defined the **rank** as the number of (nonzero) pivots, the pivot columns, and the free columns.
 We now want to find *all* possible solutions to Rx=0 to get N(R)=N(A).